Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Introduction

+\textbf{Related work.} In general, program guidance makes reinforcement learning more tractable in at least two ways: (i) it provides intermediate rewards and (ii) it reduces the size of the search space of the policy by decomposing the policy into separate components.
+Previous research in program guided reinforcement learning demonstrates the benefits of this approach to guide reinforcement learning in the craft environment~\cite{pagent}.
+This previous research requires the user to provide both a DSL for the domain and a program for every new task.
+Furthermore, their approach requires that the user includes conditional statements in the program to handle partial observability, which imposes an even greater burden on the user.
+In contrast, we only require the user to provide a specification encoding the goal for each new task, and automatically handle partial observability.

+There has been work enabling users to write specifications in a high-level language based on temporal logic \cite{jothimurugan2019composable}, with these specifications then translated into shaped rewards to guide learning.
+Furthermore, recent work has shown that even if the subgoal encoded by each component is omitted, the program (i.e., a sequence of symbols) can still aid learning~\cite{psketch}.
+Unlike our approach, this previous work requires the user to provide the guiding programs and does not handle partial observability.

 More broadly, our work fits into the literature on combining high-level planning with reinforcement learning.
 In particular, there is a long literature on planning with options~\cite{sutton1999between} (also known as \emph{skills}~\cite{hausman2018learning}), including work on inferring options~\cite{stolle2002learning}.
-However, these approaches cannot be applied to MDPs with continuous state and action spaces or to partially observed MDPs.
-Recent work has addressed the former~\cite{abel2020value,jothimurugan2021abstract} by combining high-level planning with reinforcement learning to handle low-level control, but not the latter, whereas our work tackles both challenges.
-Similarly, classical planning algorithms such as STRIPS~\cite{fikes1971strips} cannot handle uncertainty in the realization of the environment.
-There has also been work on \emph{replanning}~\cite{stentz1995focussed} to handle small changes to an initially known environment, but they cannot handle environments that are initially completely unknown.
-Alternatively, there has been work on hierarchical planning in POMDPs~\cite{charlin2007automated,toussaint2008hierarchical}, but these are not designed to handle continuous state and action spaces.
-We leverage program synthesis~\cite{solar2008program} in conjunction with the world models approach~\cite{world-models} to address these issues.
+Most of these approaches focus on MDPs with discrete state and action spaces and fully observed environments.
+Recent work~\cite{abel2020value,jothimurugan2021abstract,jothimurugan2021compositional,deepsynth,dac2019,wulfmeier2021,zhang2021hier,Bagaria2020Option,tessler2016deep,li2020subpolicy} addresses the challenge of handling continuous state and action spaces by combining high-level planning with reinforcement learning to handle low-level control, but does not handle the challenge of partial observations, whereas our work tackles both challenges.